Food & Agriculture

 Flickr | EU Civil Protection and Humanitarian Aid

-Giant corporations are using technology to adapt and become more resilient, however family farmers, small holdings, and rural farmers in developing countries cannot afford such luxury.
+Giant corporations are using technology to adapt and become more resilient.
+However, family farmers, small holdings, and rural farmers in developing countries cannot afford such luxury.
 As resources become more scarce, conflicts over limited arable land are becoming more common.
 Many farmers are on the frontline of climate change and have been forced to flee their land as it becomes unworkable and unprofitable.

-There are currently over 376 million climate refugees around the world who have been displaced by deadly and catastrophic climate related events.
+There are currently over 376 million climate refugees around the world who have been displaced by deadly and catastrophic climate-related events.
 Afghanistan, Bangladesh, Chad, Haiti, Kenya, Malawi, Niger, Pakistan, Somalia, and Sudan are not only the world's most vulnerable countries to climate change.
 They are also the ones with the least resources to adapt.

-By 2050 global food yields are expected to decrease by more than 10% as a direct result of our changing climate.
-If current emissions levels are sustained, up to 39% of the Earths land surface will develop unpredictable conditions for farmers around the world.
+By 2050, global food yields are expected to decrease by more than 10% as a direct result of our changing climate.
+If current emissions levels are sustained, up to 39% of the Earth's land surface will develop unpredictable conditions for farmers around the world.

 Map of the world showing acceptance and rejection of genetically modified crops